AnyStatus/anystatus.github.io/_posts/2017-05-05-tfs-and-vsts-notifications.md

 author: Alon Amsalem
 ---

+Still using email notifications from your TFS server?
+Download AnyStatus and start getting build notifications directly to your desktop.

 #### Overview

 AnyStatus is a lightweight desktop notifications app designed to show statuses of various CI/CD tools such as Team Foundation Server, Azure DevOps, Jenkins, TeamCity and AppVeyor, all in a single dashboard.
 These include, builds, releases, jobs, deployment environments, work items and more.
 In addition to CI/CD pipelines, AnyStatus provides basic monitoring capabilities to monitor the health state and availability of deployment environments.<br/>AnyStatus is available as desktop application for Windows or Visual Studio extension.
 [Learn more](/)